coxmediagroup/Tic-Tac-Toe/README.rst

 Tic-Tac-Toe
 ===========
-This is tic-tac-toe_ as a client-server Django app.
+This is `the game tic-tac-toe`_ as a client-server Django app.

 The user loads the front page, and clicks a button to decide if they want to go first ('X') or second ('O').
 The user and the app take turns adding X's